tongsiyuan-nm2207/REDI-Spatial-Computing-App-for-Stroke-Patients/README.md

 # Proposed Solution

-Over several months, we followed an iterative design-to-implementation workflow—using Figma for early concept exploration and validation, then moving to SwiftUI to build the functional system.
-The resulting prototype combines immersive media with voice and hand interactions.
+Over several months, we followed an iterative design-to-implementation workflow—using Figma for early concept exploration and validation, then moving to **SwiftUI** to build the functional system.
+The resulting prototype combines **immersive media** with **voice and hand interactions**.
 [You can watch the video demo here](https://www.youtube.com/watch?v=eq3s5V5WnYo)

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/94c41f95-3685-4cea-998f-8fcb3eb9da65" />